StefanJanssen95/search-clean-up/README.md

 - Make sure to check _Allow access to search page results_ from the extension details page

 ## Opera
-- same as chrome except you need to navigate to ``opera://extensions``
+- Same as chrome except you need to navigate to ``opera://extensions``

 ## Other Chromium based browsers
 Not tested yet, using the explanation of installing on MS Edge and Opera might help you in the right direction